inside.ewu.edu

 Satisfies: a BACR for Social Sciences.

-This course examines changes and continuities of modern American history from the Reconstruction era to the present day.
-Following a chronological timeline, students will evaluate and discuss historical voices in national events such as Progressivism, World War II, the Civil Rights Movement and globalization.
-Students will examine secondary and/or primary sources to produce a research project.
+Examines changes and continuities of modern American history from the Reconstruction era to the present day.
+Following a chronological timeline, students evaluate and discuss historical voices in national events such as Progressivism, World War II, the Civil Rights Movement, and globalization.
+Students examine secondary and/or primary sources to produce a research project.

 HIST 196.
 EXPERIMENTAL COURSE.
 1-5 Credits.